PACT: Penrith Action for Community Transition

 PACT’s subgroups have taken the lead in various areas such as working on Action on Plastic, Long Grass for Nature and running Repair Cafes, as well as doing regular litter-picks.
 There is a particularly strong Community Gardening group who enhance the town and encourage people to grow their own fruit and veg, and a Tree Group who are finding areas to plant trees locally.
-PACT has produced a series of films of its activities, available on YouTube, and details of all that we are doing can be seen on the PACT web site.
+PACT has produced a series of films of its activities and details of all that we are doing can be seen on the PACT web site.

 PACT’s strength has been to forge alliances with other groups.
 From local traders through to the local councils, Freegle and Newton Rigg, PACT’s network of friends has grown, providing important links, synergy and impetus to get projects going.
 We encouraged Eden District Council to declare a Climate emergency in 2019 and we work with representatives of Eden District and Penrith Town Council and other local groups on initiatives relating to sustainability and biodiversity.
 We liaise regularly with Cumbria Action for Sustainability and with a network of similar sustainability groups across Cumbria.